Measurement of neutron yield by 62 MeV proton beam on a thick Beryllium target: Liquid scintillator detectors

 A uniform neutron spectrum was generated from 0 to 62 MeV.
 The detector efficiencies were obtained as the ratio of detector hits depositing a visible energy above the experimental threshold over the number of generated neutrons.
 Since the evaluation relies on the visible energy, a careful check of electromagnetic energy deposition and its saturation was performed.
 The comparison of the standard Geant4 deposited energy in liquid scintillator to SRIM2012 calculations~\cite{SRIM2012} showed significant disagreement for various particles.
 We assumed that SRIM2012 calculations were more reliable and implemented its energy loss tables for all relevant particles into Geant4.
 The scintillation light quenching was activated with Birks parameter $k_B=0.007$ g/MeV/cm$^2$ obtained from a combined fit of all existing world data and the data from the present experiment as shown in Fig.~\ref{fig:fit_light_yield}.
 The introduction of a second parameter leads to a much better fit quality, in particular in the low energy region.
 However, a quadratic term like in Ref.~\cite{chou:quenching} introduces an unphysical ``unquenching'' behavior when extrapolated to high ionization density of $^{12}C$ ions.
 A better description of the low-energy region was obtained with the following parametrization:

 with parameter $C=0.8\times10^{-6}$ (g/MeV/cm$^2$)$^2$.

-The simulated efficiency has been validated in dedicated measurement, performed with the same experimental setup used for detector calibrations.
+The simulated efficiency below 10 MeV has been validated in a dedicated measurement, performed with the same experimental setup used for detector calibrations.
 The technique developed in Refs.~\cite{Lanzano,Colonna} was employed.
-This consists of a coincidence measurement of the neutron and gamma from the same fission of a $^{252}$Cf source.
+This consists of a coincidence measurement of the neutron and $\gamma$ from the same fission of a $^{252}$Cf source.
+The same threshold values used in the experiment for large and small cells have been used.
+In order to remove the background due to neutron rescattering from surrounding materials the number of coincidences measured with the shadow bar, consisting of a 50 cm long 4.6 cm diameter steel cylinder, installed in front of the liquid scintillator detector was subtracted.

-The obtained efficiencies for large and small detectors are shown in Fig.~\ref{fig:g4_effs_large} and~\ref{fig:g4_effs_small}, respectively.
-The measured efficiency was found to be in good agreement with Geant4 simulations over entire accessible energy range.
-This results make us confident about using the Geant4 simulated efficiency in the data analysis.